matrix-org/matrix-spec-proposals/proposals/3489-location-streaming.md

         },
         "m.ts": 1436829458432, // creation timestamp of the beacon on the client "m.asset": {
-            "type": "user" // {user, asset} - the type of beacon being tracked }
+            "type": "m.self" // the type of asset being tracked as per MSC3488 }
     }
 }